IBM System/370 Model 135

 the only 370 introduced that year.
 The 135 was IBM's fifth System 370, and it was withdrawn October 16, 1979.

 Special features

-Although microcode was not a uniquely new feature at the time of the 135's introduction, the ability to upgrade a system's microcode without changing hardware was not common at that time.
-"Later models like the 85 and 25 had writable control stores, the 85 using a volatile SRAM array and the 25 using a part of core memory."
+Although microcode was not a uniquely new feature at the time of the 135's introduction, having been used in most System/360 models and in most System/370 models introduced so far, the ability to upgrade a system's microcode without changing hardware, by storing the microcode in read-write memory rather than read-only memory, was not common at that time.